 The Advantages of Playing the Lottery with the Martingale Strategy

 As I view it, you know where you’re going.
 Lottery players who apply an existing strategy, and who fail to win, can blame it on the system.
 Once that’s settled, the player usually goes to the next thing.
 Now, the Martingale has potential, even in the world of lottery players, but it’s an undeniable fact that it needs more work.
-I wish some top notch mathematician could come up with a reworked, revamped Martingale System that’s going to work as it should, even when used for lottery purposes.
+I wish some top-notch mathematician could come up with a reworked, revamped Martingale System that’s going to work as it should, even when used for lottery purposes.

 The Flaws of the Martingale System

 Playing the lottery with the Martingale system costs a lot of money!
 In fact, if you were to start playing the lottery at this very moment, following the Martingale strategy, you will be definitely breaking the bank.
-In addition to this rather big requirement, the Martingale calls for a different rule setting.
+In addition to this rather big requirement, Martingale calls for a different rule set.
 By this, I mean it does not target the specific needs a lottery player has.

 In all honesty, the flaws outweigh the advantages it has.
-You have to be a big time lottery winner, who has already accumulated a big lottery budget.
+You have to be a big-time lottery winner, who has already accumulated a big lottery budget.
 It’s necessary.
 If we lived in a perfect world, where the costs of playing the lottery were way lower than they’re now, then the Martingale would definitely sound like a good idea.

 As I mentioned earlier, it needs more work.
 Maybe some additional guidelines, additional rules that can clear the water further, so you know where to fish for the lottery prizes.
-I imagine frequent lottery numbers is a good start.
+I imagine frequent lottery numbers are a good start.
 Betting on them showing up sounds promising.
 A few more of this kind and the Martingale might become the best lottery system there ever was.